-As a collaborative pianist, Karin has worked with the Hot Springs Music Festival Opera, the George Mason Opera and Dance Company, and has accompanied world premiere solo performances by up-and-coming international composers and artists.
-While still in high school, Karin composed music for the Salt Lake City Winter Olympic Games, sung by Aretha Franklin and released on NBC Records.
+With first studies in piano performance, Karin has worked with the Hot Springs Music Festival Opera, the George Mason Opera and Dance Company, and has accompanied world premiere solo performances by up-and-coming international composers and artists.
+While still in high school, Karin composed music for the Salt Lake City Winter Olympic Games, recorded by Aretha Franklin and released on NBC Records.

-Graduating with Distinction from the conducting program at Britain’s Royal Academy of Music in 2013, Karin was twice named a Gordon Foundation winner, receiving the Fred Southall Memorial Prize in her final year.
-Further awards include the Baltimore Symphony Academy/Bruno Walter Conducting Chair prize from the Baltimore Symphony Orchestra/League of American Orchestras, talent grants from the Peabody Conservatory, and an award to train at the Mozarteum, Salzburg under conductor Peter Gülke (2014 Siemens Prize winner), and two awards of support from the European Network of Opera Academies (Festival d’Aix, France; Gulbenkian Foundation, Portugal).
+Graduating with Distinction from the conducting program at Britain’s Royal Academy of Music in 2013 (Colin Metters), Karin was twice named a Gordon Foundation winner, receiving the Fred Southall Memorial Prize in her final year.
+Further awards include talent grants while training at the Peabody Conservatory, an award to train at the Mozarteum, Salzburg under conductor Peter Gülke (2014 Siemens Prize winner), and two awards of support from the European Network of Opera Academies (Festival d’Aix, France; Gulbenkian Foundation, Portugal).
 Nominated in 2015 for the Nestle-Salzburg Young Conductors award, Karin began her conducting career as Assistant Conductor to the professional choir Choralis, and also their award-winning chamber choir, Echos, while singing in both.
 When she moved to the UK to train at the Royal Academy of Music, she continued singing with the London Philharmonic Choir under conductors Yannick Nézet-Séguin and Vladimir Jurowski.